Embark with me on a culinary journey as we explore the incredible realm of Indian cuisine, with our star dish, Chicken Masala.

 Dried Fenugreek Leaves (Methi): They lend a slightly sweet and bitter note to the dish.
 If unavailable, you can use fresh fenugreek leaves or even celery leaves for a different flavour profile.

 Coriander: Freshly chopped coriander not only adds colour but also gives a refreshing lift to our Chicken Masala.

 Now that you’re well-versed in our ingredient list, it’s time to don your chef’s hat and start cooking.

-As you proceed, remember, each ingredient you add is not merely for the taste but also for the soul of the dish.
+As you proceed, remember, that each ingredient you add is not merely for the taste but also for the soul of the dish.
 Enjoy the process, and soon, you’ll have a pot of the most aromatic and flavourful Chicken Masala ready to devour.
 Happy cooking!